temp-nestdao/nest/FAQ.md

 ## Application technical support

-If you stil have questions or are not sure how to submit your application, please reachout out to the Nest Working Group on the Aragon Rocket chat.
+If you still have questions or are not sure how to submit your application, please reach out to the Nest Working Group on the Aragon Rocket chat.
 - https://aragon.chat/channel/wg-nest

 <br>